TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Images/Index.rst

 Configure the image
 ===================

-The **Images** tab lets you perform a number of actions to configure an image.
+The :guilabel:`Images` tab lets you perform a number of actions to configure an image.

 .. include:: /Images/AutomaticScreenshots/EditContent/EditContentImageProperties.rst.txt

+.. _override_image_metadata:

 Image metadata
 --------------